mccoy-lab/MAGE/analysis_pipeline/colocalization/02_eQTL_colocalization/README.md

 3. a `.coloc.GWAS_CS.txt` file describing all SuSiE credible sets from the GWAS, AS LONG AS there was at least one moderate colocalization
 4. a `.coloc.eQTL_CS.txt` file describing all SuSiE credible sets for each eGene with at least one moderate colocalization

-We reccomend parallelizing across sentinel variants if possible when running this script.<br><br>
+We recommend parallelizing across sentinel variants if possible when running this script.<br><br>

 ## Collating colocalization results